-The HR Committee is composed entirely of independent directors, namely Sylvie Vachon (Chair), Élise Pelletier, Martin Couture, Mélanie Dunn and Nelson Gentiletti.
+The HR Committee is composed entirely of independent directors, namely Sylvie Vachon (Chair), Mélanie Dunn, Elif Lévesque and Nelson Gentiletti.
 None of the members of the HR Committee is or has been indebted to the Corporation or any of its subsidiaries nor has or has had an interest in a material transaction involving the Corporation.

-Each of the HR Committee's members has direct experience that is relevant to his or her responsibilities in executive compensation, as well as the skills and experience that enable him or her to make decisions on the suitability of the Corporation's policies and practices taking into account the Corporation's business culture.
+Each HR Committee member has direct experience that is relevant to their responsibilities in executive compensation, as well as the skills and experience that enable them to make decisions on the suitability of the Corporation's policies and practices considering the Corporation's values.
 More specifically, all members either hold or have held executive management positions or directorships in organizations with oversight over human resources functions.
-In connection with their responsibilities, all members have implemented, managed and/or provided advice on compensation policies and practices, including with respect to wage policies, components of management compensation, succession plans, pension plans, and share-based incentive programs.
+In connection with their responsibilities, all members have implemented, managed and/or provided advice on compensation policies and practices, including with respect to wage policies, components of management compensation, succession plans, pension plans, and share-based incentive plans.
 See Section 3 Director Candidates of the Circular for the biography of each member of the HR Committee.